-Note that the display generated by the PC Scoreboard module (shown above) always contains the actual current contest standings.
+Note that the display generated by the PC^2 Scoreboard module (shown above) always contains the actual current contest standings.
 That is, the Scoreboard module display does NOT respect any "scoreboard freeze" configured in the contest.
 Only the HTML files generated in the "public HTML folder" pay attention to freeze period values.
-For this reason, the Scoreboard module display should be considered a "private" scoreboard.
-(This is another reason for being sure to change the scoreboard account password.)
+For this reason, the Scoreboard

-&lt;sup>46 Recall that by default, account passwords are the same as the account name.
+49 Recall that by default, account passwords are the same as the account name.
 If the scoreboard account password(s) are not changed by the Contest Administrator, it would mean that any team could start a scoreboard running on their own machine, allowing them to look at the contest standings even during times when the Contest Administrator has decided to hide that information (such as near the end of the contest, which is the policy in some contests).
 We strongly recommend changing the scoreboard account passwords.